FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 event - compiled client and server successfully in 1192 ms (154 modules)
 ```

-Your application will now be accessible via `localhost:3000` and you should see the below screen if you navigate to `localhost:3000` using your browser.
+Your application will now be accessible via `localhost:3000` and you should see the below screen if you navigate to `localhost:3000` in your browser.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-1.png" alt="A simple Next.js application displayed in a browser" class="img-fluid" figure=false %}